stackhpc/ansible-slurm-appliance/docs/experimental/slurm-controlled-rebuild.md

 upgrade.

 This functionality involves several roles in the appliance:

 - `rebuild`: This deploys and configures a Slurm [RebootProgram](https://slurm.schedmd.com/slurm.conf.html#OPT_RebootProgram) which allows Slurm to reboot or rebuild compute nodes via OpenStack.
 Which action is taken depends on whether the current instance image matches the desired image or not.
 The role also contains automation for triggering rebuilds.
 - `compute_init`: This provides machinery to apply cluster-specific configuration to a newly-reimaged compute node on first boot, allowing it to rejoin the cluster.
-- `stackhpc.openhpc`: When slurm controlled rebuild is enabled, additional Slurm configuration is automatically set via this role.
+- `stackhpc.openhpc`: When Slurm controlled rebuild is enabled, additional Slurm configuration is automatically set via this role.

 ## Initial setup